vidarlo/wp-tournament-registration/readme.txt

 * `email` [text]: self-explanatory.
 * `fee_is_paid` [checkbox]:  self-explanatory.
 * `firstname` [text]: self-explanatory.
 * `id` [read-only]: an integer that serves as primary key and is incremented with every registration.
-Use it do separate entries if people register twice.
+Use it to separate entries if people register twice.
 * `ip` [read-only]: The remote IP of the submitter through `wptournregform`.
 May be useful for security checks.
 * `lastname` [text]: self-explanatory.
 * `message` [textarea]: self-explanatory